 A whole-of-society approach to the 2030 Agenda recognizes the valuable contributions made by a range of stakeholders to sustainable development.
-Efforts by the Government of Canada and others to promote multi-stakeholder partnerships should be inclusive, mindful of the roles and potential contributions that a diverse range of non-state actors can make, including in collaboration with others.
+Efforts to promote multi-stakeholder partnerships should be inclusive, mindful of the roles and potential contributions that diverse non-state actors can make, including in collaboration with others.